-University Access Programs (UAP) is dedicated to serving academically talented first-generation, low income, and other historically underrepresented students by providing access and equity to higher education.
+University Access Programs (UAP) is dedicated to serving academically motivated first-generation, low income, and other historically underrepresented students by providing access and equity to higher education.

 UAP promotes student success by providing holistic one on one academic and personal support to ensure that our students have a realistic chance to persist each year and graduate from Southern Connecticut State University with a Bachelor’s degree.
-To accomplish these objectives, UAP offers counseling, advisement, coaching and tutorial services, connection to campus resources, and financial assistance.
+UAP offers counseling, advisement, coaching and tutorial services, connection to campus resources, and financial assistance to accomplish these objectives.

-UAP programs and services are designed with five major goals in mind:
+UAP programs and services are designed with five primary goals in mind:

 - Recruit eligible students who are first-generation, low income, or belong to other historically marginalized groups